 Amazon Rekognition makes it easy to add visual analysis features to your application with easy to use APIs that don't require any machine learning expertise.
-Rekognition’s APIs let you request range of features including object detection, facial recognition, and person tracking.

 The service is continually trained on new data to expand its ability to recognize objects, scenes, and activities to improve its ability to accurately recognize.
-With Amazon Rekognition, your applications take advantage of these continual improvements automatically.

 Amazon Rekognition provides consistent response times regardless of the volume of requests you make.
 Your application latency remains consistent, even as your request volume increases to tens of millions of requests.

-Batch and real-time analysis
+Batch & real-time analysis

 With Amazon Rekognition, you only pay for the number of images, or minutes of video, you analyze and the face data you store for facial recognition.
 There are no minimum fees or upfront commitments.

 You can easily integrate face-based user verification into new or existing applications.
 This is a simple process that requires the use of just one API.